dyno-might/dyno-might.github.io/_posts/2025-07-03-blue-light.md

 ![](/img/blue-light/esaki-again.svg)

 These confidence intervals don't make any sense to me.
 Are they blue-blocking minus placebo or the reverse?
-When the blue-blocking number is higher than placebo, sometimes the confidence interval in centered above zero (VAS), and sometimes it's centered below zero (TST).
+When the blue-blocking number is higher than placebo, sometimes the confidence interval is centered above zero (VAS), and sometimes it's centered below zero (TST).
 What the hell?

 Anyway, they also had a doctor estimate the [clinical global impression](https://en.wikipedia.org/wiki/Clinical_global_impression) for each patient, and this looked a bit better for the blue-blocking group.
 The doctor seemingly *was* blinded to the type of glasses the patients were wearing.